 Stripe is a SaaS company developing various products that allow businesses to accept and make payments over the Internet.
 The company’s full-stack offering ranges from backend cloud infrastructures over a customizable payments platform up to dedicated applications for tasks such as billing or reporting.

 The business model of Stripe is based on charging customers a fixed and variable fee for every successful payment.
-Other sources of income include company incorporation services for startups, fees on premium support, or access to certain software products.
+Other sources of income include company incorporation services for startups, fees on premium support, interchange fees, interest on loans, profits from startup investments, or access to certain software products.

-Founded by two Irish brothers, who sold their previous company for $5 million at age 19 & 17 respectively, Stripe has become a massive success.
-With a valuation of $36 billion, it is now one of the world’s most valuable startups.
-Furthermore, the average customer processes over $40 million annually through the Stripe platform.
+Founded by two Irish brothers, Stripe has become a massive success.
+With a valuation of $95 billion, it is now the world’s second most valuable private company.

 How Does Stripe Work?

 Stripe is a developer of various financial software products that allow online companies such as Google or Uber to conduct and receive payments over the internet.

 According to the company, only three percent of today’s global commerce activities happen online.
 The company’s payment platform is supposed to ease with the process of facilitating transactions online – and thus drive online growth.

 Stripe describes itself as a full-stack provider of payments software and is comprised of three layers

 - A customizable payments platform that allows companies to build tailor-made applications